collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ```

 ::: info
 The [`node-web-audio-api`](https://github.com/ircam-ismm/node-web-audio-api) package is re-implementation of the Web Audio API specification to be used within Node.js written in the `Rust` language.
 The package is relatively recent and does not expose yet all the features, such as `AudioWorklet`, you would expect in Web browsers.
-However, it already offers an interesting of compatibility and descent performances which makes it usable in a (hopefully) quite large spectrum of projects.
+However, it already offers interesting compatibility and descent performances which makes it usable in a (hopefully) quite large spectrum of projects.

 For those who might be interested in using the library directly a `Rust` project, see [web-audio-api-rs](https://github.com/orottier/web-audio-api-rs)
 :::